pivotal/docs-tap/install.hbs.md

     Where `VERSION` is the version of the `buildservice` package you retrieved earlier.

 >**Important** You must set up developer namespaces before completing the installation.
-Otherwise, creating a workload, a Knative service and other Tanzu Application Platform packages will fail.
+Otherwise, creating a workload, a Knative service or other Tanzu Application Platform packages fails.
 For more information, see [Set up developer namespaces to use installed packages](set-up-namespaces.hbs.md).

 ## <a id='access-tap-gui'></a> Access Tanzu Application Platform GUI